rkalis/truffle-plugin-verify/README.md

 * The plugin has no external library support
 * The plugin has no constructor arguments support
 * The plugin has no graceful error handling, so be sure to follow the usage exactly
-* The plugin assumes it can find build artifacts under the `build/contracts/` directory (i.e. no support for custom paths)
 * The plugin can only verify one smart contract at a time, instead of automatically verifying all deployed contracts
 * There is no automatic testing / build process in place